mariovas3/nlp_models/README.md

-# torch_models
-* Contains models implemented with torch.
+# Contains models implemented with torch.

 ## Currently has:
 * FeedForwardNet